QRYu/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

 [2] Qianran Yu, Michael J. Simmonds, Russ.
 Doerner, George R. Tynan, Li Yang, Brian D. Wirth and Jaime Marian, “Understanding hydrogen retention in damaged tungsten using experimentally-guided models of complex multispecies evolution”, Nuclear Fusion 60, 096003 (2020). (link: https://iopscience.iop.org/article/10.1088/1741-4326/ab9b3c)

 ****How to use****

 Before use: please install gcc/g++ for the newest version (c++11 or newer)

 Set up parmeters, check equations in relavant function, and copy/create input files in "src" folder, and then simply type "make".
 An executable file named "scdexe" will be generated.
 Run the simulations by using command "./scdexe".

 ****Physical mechanisms****

+1. (0th) External particle insertion :
+  - Once a particle insertion event is selected, a set of random pka energies are selected based on cpdf (obtained from SRIM) until the sum of the energies reaches total incident energy that is expended on lattice damage.
+Then the code performs collision cascade damage by generating certain number and/or size of defect clusters with statistical variations.
+Such statistical variation as well as the fraction of SIA/V clusters being generated comes from MD studies.

+2. (1st) Monomer dissociation:
+  - single SIA/V atom departs from a cluster.

+3. (1st) Defect absorption by dislocations (or sinks):

+4. (2st) Binary combination:

+3. Long term migration (diffusion):